 - Complains constantly of headaches or other aches

-- Has been vomiting or has diarrhea for more than two days
+- Has been vomiting or has diarrhoea for more than two days

 Reference: Web MD